-The president's concerns about unconstitutionality
+3 The president's concerns about unconstitutionality

-In January 2015, as earlier noted, the president referred an earlier version of the Bill back to the National Assembly because of his concerns about the possible unconstitutionality of two of its provisions.
-Neither of these provisions has been changed.
-The first is a section incorporating the mining charter and other documents into the MPRDA.
-The second deals with the export quotas the Bill empowers the mining minister to impose on 'designated' and probably also on 'strategic' minerals.
+In January 2015, as earlier noted, the president referred an earlier version of the Bill back to the National Assembly because of his concerns about the possible unconstitutionality of various provisions.
+None of these provisions has been changed.
+Relevant first are provisions which incorporate the mining charter and other documents into the MPRDA.
+Also important are provisions which empower the mining minister to impose export quotas on 'designated', and probably also on 'strategic', minerals.

-Status of the mining charter and other documents
+3.1 Status of the mining charter and other documents

 Under the Bill, the definition of 'this Act' is amended so as to include the Broad-Based Socio Economic Charter for the South African Mining and Minerals Industry (the mining charter).
-Also included in the amended definition are the Codes of Good Practice for the South African Minerals Industry (the codes), and the Housing and Living Conditions Standards for the

-Minerals Industry (the housing standards).
+Also included in the amended definition are the Codes of Good Practice for the South African Minerals Industry (the codes), and the Housing and Living Conditions Standards for the Minerals Industry (the housing standards).
 All three are 'transformation policies', which have been adopted by the mining minister under Section 100 of the MPRDA.
-[Section 100, MPRDA; Section 1, Bill]
+[Section 100, MPRDA; Clause 1, Bill]